 8. Grayson Highlands State Park

-Grayson Highlands State Park is famed for its high-altitude meadows, which offer up stunning views of Virginia’s two highest mountains, Mount Rogers and Whitetop Mountain.
+Grayson Highlands State Park is famed for its high-altitude meadows, which offer up stunning views of Virginia’s highest mountains, Mount Rogers and Whitetop Mountain.

 The park was originally called Mount Rogers State Park, and it still offers access to trails for climbing it.